 Laurel Hedge Plants

-Due to the fact that they are fast growing, with a growth rate of up to 2.5 feet in any year, it is worthy to note that there be more labour-intensive work involved in pruning and maintaining a formal structure on a Laurel hedge.
+Due to the fact that they are fast-growing, with a growth rate of up to 2.5 feet in any year, it is worth noting that there is more labor-intensive work involved in pruning and maintaining a formal structure on a Laurel hedge.

 When to plant Laurel Hedge Plants

 Bareroot laurel hedge plants are planted when they are dormant during the Bare root season, which runs from November to April in Ireland.

 Large Root Ball Hedging Plants are also lifted and transplanted in the bare root season.

 Potted Laurel Hedge plants can be planted all year round as the root system is intact and tends to be a common option for Summer planting projects.

 The size of the plant is often determined by budget and need.
 If planting a new hedge we recommend a smaller plant, usually 2-3ft tall at a spacing of 3 per metre so 13 inches apart.

 If a larger mature instant laurel hedge is required, our bushy laurel plants are available from 4ft to 6ft in height and roughly 80-90 cm in width and therefore should be planted a meter apart.

 If taking on a Summer planting project or you decide you want potted plants we have bushy laurel plants that would be ideal at a spacing of 2 per metre, therefore 18 inches apart.
 Smaller potted plants can be spaced at 3 per metre so 13 inches apart.